1907-1932—Myles Horton’s Early Years

 1929-1930—Myles attends Union Theological Seminary in New York, studying with Reinhold

 Niebuhr, who believes that society must be reformed to achieve “a social order based on the religion of Jesus.”
 Myles also visits the Henry Street Settlement and the Brookwood Labor

 College, helps organize a International Ladies Garment Workers Strike, and observes a textile strike in Marion, North Carolina.

 1930-1931– Myles attends the University of Chicago, where he studies with Robert Park in the sociology department.
 He is impressed by Park’s view that conflict can be used to encourage people to work for a better society, and by Lester Ward’s view that education requires action.
-He also meets Jane Adams and visits Hull House.
+He also meets Jane Addams and visits Hull House.

 1931-1932—Myles travels to Denmark to visit the Danish folk schools, which played a vital role in revitalizing Danish culture and addressing the country’s social and economic problems in the late 1800s.
 He admires their informality, their close student-teacher interaction, and their use of culture as a tool for learning.
 While there, he decides to start a similar school in the South where teachers will work with both black and white students to address community problems.